 Avoid Shock Value

 One of the main rules of a board meeting is that the Board should not be surprised or hearing anything for the first time at the meeting.
 If it’s minor news, they should’ve seen it in your agenda.
 If it’s major news, you hopefully met with them or called them individually ahead of time.
 This applies to good news (you negotiated a $10 million Manhattan office lease for a price of $5 million) or bad (your largest customer is leaving you for the competitor).

 One of the most frequently asked questions by entrepreneurs is, “Do I have to have a certain number of meetings per year?”
 The question has more behind it: they are essentially asking if the law helps guide them as to how and when they should manage and interact with their board.
 There's no Delaware statutory requirement that specifically states number of required board meetings, so you’re on your own in terms of determining how many meetings to have per year.
 But the best practice is to at least have an annual meeting and often the corporation will elect or re-elect their officers during this meeting.
 Directors will often want to have additional meetings (perhaps quarterly meetings) to assist them in fulfilling their director duties.

 Understand That Things Will Change

 Although in the early stages of their company’s lifecycles founders often choose who’s on the board, in later stages, there may be people on the board that are there because they represent a VC that has invested a great deal of money.
-This brings us to the last point on boards: the only constant for a board is change.
-Expect it, and roll with it, and you’ll have learned the most important piece of board management!
+This brings us to the last point on boards: typically, the only constant for a board is change.
+You can expect it, and roll with it, and you’ll have learned one of the most important piece of board management!

 A little trepidation when working with your board is understandable—especially if your board includes a highly respected advisor or an investor representative.
 But remember that they are all on your team, and they wouldn't be there if they didn't believe in and want to work towards the success of your company.